Aubameyang joins Barcelona in shock move on deadline day - Latest news

 This move is right up there with one of the most intriguing in deadline day history.

-The day started with Aubameyang being shown in Barcelona as a move was on, but then a few hours later it seemed to be off due to finances and apparently he was just visiting family in the city.
-Now, it’s almost complete.
+Deadline day started with Aubameyang being shown in Barcelona as a move was on, but then a few hours later it seemed to be off due to finances and apparently he was just visiting family in the city.
+Now, it’s complete.

 Win-Win-Win scenario.